-Why Do Colds Pose Such a Problem for People With HIV/AIDS?
+Why Are Colds a Problem for People With HIV/AIDS?

-Also, regularly use an antibacterial cleaner or a mild bleach solution to kill germs on common household hotspots, such as telephone receivers, doorknobs, kitchen and bathroom countertops and sinks, and the refrigerator handle.
+Use an antibacterial cleaner or a mild bleach solution to kill germs on common household hotspots, such as telephone receivers, doorknobs, kitchen and bathroom countertops and sinks, and the refrigerator handle.
 Also, keep your computer mouse, television remote control, and keyboard clean.

-Check with your doctor about a pneumonia and flu vaccine for you and a flu shot for all family members to avoid spreading illnesses amongst each other.
-The CDC recommends that people with chronic medical conditions, including HIV/AIDS and those with weakened immune systems, be among the first to get a flu vaccine each year.
+Check with your doctor about vaccinations against pneumonia and the flu.
+The CDC recommends that people with long-term medical conditions, including HIV/AIDS, be among the first to get a flu vaccine each year.